 0.00, 0.25, 0.50, 0.75, 1.00, 0.75, 0.50, 0.25, 0.00, -0.25, -0.50, -0.75, -1.00, -0.75, -0.50, -0.25, -0.00…

-As you might expect, varying either the sampling rate or the bit-depth directly affects the ability to accurately reproduce the analog signal, which in the case of audio, affects the quality of the sound produced.
+As you might expect, varying either the sampling rate or the bit-depth directly affects the ability to accurately reproduce the analog signal, which in the case of audio, affects the characteristics of the sound produced.
 A higher sampling rate provides more data points for a DAC to use to recreate a given segment of the wave, and a higher bit-depth allows each one of the data points to be more precise.
-Conversely, the lower the sampling rate or bit-depth, the less precisely the DAC is able to produce the desired signal.
+Conversely, the lower the sampling rate or bit-depth, the less precisely the DAC is able to produce the original signal.
 You probably notice this effect often when listening to mp3′s or streaming videos of various qualities.
-The term lossy is used to describe encoding processes that do not preserve all of the source data; analog to digital conversion can be lossy.
+The term lossy is used to describe encoding processes that do not preserve all of the source data; analog to digital conversion is always lossy, but not necessarily noticeable.

-If a wave/signal is plotted on 2 axis graph, as in the figures, the x-axis represents time, and the y-axis represents the position of the wave.
-Sampling-rate is equivalent to the number of points we have in a segment of the x-axis (time); bit-depth corresponds to the number of distinct positions on the y-axis any one of those points can be.
-Suppose that the max amplitude of any signal is 1 (forget about units), meaning at any point in time the position of a wave is between 1 and -1.
+If a wave/signal is plotted on a 2 axis graph, as in the figures, the x-axis represents time, and the y-axis represents the position of the wave.
+Sampling-rate is equivalent to the number of points we have in a segment of the x-axis (time); bit-depth corresponds to the number of distinct positions on the y-axis any one of those points may fall on.
+Suppose that the maximum amplitude of any signal is 1 (still ignoring units), meaning at any point in time the position of a wave is between 1 and -1.
 With a 1-bit depth, we have two values to describe the position (1 bit can be either 0 or 1), which means everything in the signal would have to be rounded off to one value or the other.
 For some applications with simple signals, that is fine (Morse code, for instance); for complex signals (which real-world sounds are), it will not do.
-The higher the number of available values to describe the position, the less the impact of rounding-off.
+The higher the number of available values to describe the position, the lower the impact of rounding-off.
 For an N-bit depth, the number of available values is 2^N (2 to the power of N).

 It is worth noting that there are many advanced signal-processing techniques that use filtering, statistical inference, complex mathematics and other tools to help compensate for signal loss, but they are outside of the scope of this article.